daniel17david/Analytics-Vidhya-Jobathon-November-2021/README.md

 Emp_ID - Unique Id for the employees

 ## Evaluation Metric:
-The evaluation metric for this competition is macro f1_score.
+The evaluation metric for this competition is f1_score.